 - Do they have skills and knowledge that appear, at first look, to be irreplaceable?

-Then, prepare a SWOT (strength, weakness, opportunity, threat) analysis to help develop a plan of action.
-This will help you and your senior team to weigh up the risks as well as work out the positives that can be taken from the situation.
+Considering these points will help you and your senior team to weigh up the risks as well as work out the positives that can be taken from the situation.

 3. Communicate to the rest of your staff

-Whatever the case, remember to include all staff members in the announcement as well as those on extended leave.
+Whatever the case, remember to include all staff members in the announcement, as well as those on extended leave.
 We’d recommend talking to your staff as a group if that’s feasible and easy to do.

-As a general rule of thumb there are a few points to make sure you cover:
+There are a few points to make sure you cover: